rooteco/tweetscape/README.md

 ### Low level

-Tweetscape is a full-stack React application built with [Remix](https://remix.run) and React Router.
+Tweetscape is a full-stack React application built with [Remix](https://remix.run) and deployed on [Cloudflare Workers](https://developers.cloudflare.com/workers).

 Every 24 hours, when a user visits [`tweetscape.co`](https://tweetscape.co), we: